Does Muscle Turn into Fat?

 How is fat created?
 Fat is the by product of over eating.
 When you consume more calories than your body needs in a day to maintain itself and heal and repair itself the rest is stored as fat.
 Fat cells on men are typically stored on their belly and waist area where women will store more fat cells on their legs and buttocks.
 Fat cells live in your body between muscle and your skin.
 Fat is primarily made up of glycerol a substance in fatty acids.

 So the question is.
-Does muscle turn to fat?
+Can muscle Really Turn into Fat?

 When people who exercise quit exercising it might sometimes appear that their muscle might be turning into fat because the muscle tissue is actually starting to shrink in size (atrophy).
 The muscle will also start to soften which might be mistaken for fat as well.